vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - In markets which allow leverage.
 If the trader's position size moves to zero exactly, and they have no open orders, all stop orders will be cancelled.

-  - In spot markets, as their is no concept of a position, the trader will need to lock the funds required to execute the wrapped order in the holding account even before the stop order is triggered.
-Refer to section [spot trading](./0080-SPOT-product_builtin_spot.md#7-trading) for the calculation of the required funds.

 ### Iceberg / transparent iceberg orders

 On centralised exchanges, icebergs are a type of order that enables a trader to make an order with a relatively small visible "display quantity" and a larger hidden total size.